Through-Foliage Surface-Temperature Reconstruction for Early Wildfire Detection

 A key challenge was training our model with limited real-world data.
-We overcame this by employing a combination of surface temperature diffusion and vector quantized variational autoencoding, temperature augmentation, and procedural thermal forest simulation.
-While our approach focuses on far-infrared (thermal) radiation, it can be extended to other wavelength, such as the red-edge or near-infrared, which are critical for agricultural \cite{chen2022real, velez2023beyond} and forest ecology \cite{youssef2025deepforest, velez2023beyond, trouve2022combining, villacres2022construction, camarretta2020monitoring, reinisch2020combining} applications.
-Although our models are trained primarily on computed data with a limited range of variability and distribution, they demonstrate strong generalization to real-world conditions.
-It appears that not all possible parameter variations --such as occlusion densities, forest types, and weather conditions-- are required to learn how the aerial measurement of surface temperatures is affected by the temperature of occluding vegetation.
+This data scarcity is not only a practical challenge but also a fundamental physical limitation.
+In real forest environments, pixel-accurate ground-truth surface temperatures beneath a forest canopy cannot be obtained without physically removing the occluding vegetation.
+Unlike traditional wildfire detection tasks, which primarily focus on classification (e.g., fire vs no-fire) and can therefore rely on manually annotated real imagery, the objective of the proposed framework involves radiometric reconstruction, requiring supervised learning against occlusion-free surface temperature maps.
+Consequently, paired observations consisting of canopy-occluded measurements and corresponding occlusion-free ground temperatures are required for training.
+Furthermore, directly replacing procedurally generated forest environments with real forest recordings is not feasible, since no physically meaningful relationship would exist between real canopy observations and augmented ground-temperature maps.
+We overcame this by employing a combination of surface temperature diffusion and vector quantized variational autoencoder, temperature augmentation, and procedural thermal forest simulation.
+While our approach focuses on far-infrared (thermal) radiation, it can be extended to other wavelengths, such as red-edge or near-infrared, which are critical for agricultural \cite{chen2022real, velez2023beyond} and forest ecology \cite{youssef2025deepforest, velez2023beyond, trouve2022combining, villacres2022construction, camarretta2020monitoring, reinisch2020combining} applications.
+Although our models are trained primarily on computed data with a limited range of variability and distribution, they demonstrate strong generalization to real-world conditions represented in our field experiments.
+Nevertheless, additional validation across diverse biomes, vegetation types, and climatic regions will therefore be necessary to establish the broader generalizability of the proposed approach.
+However, the results of the field experiments show that coverage of all environmental variations may not be required to learn the relationship between vegetation-induced thermal occlusion and aerial measurements of surface temperature.